21 Healthiest Fruits To Eat According to a Nutritionist in 2025

 6. Cherries

 The best way to enjoy cherries is generally fresh without any added ingredients.
 However, they can also be added to salads and smoothies.
-While not the healthiest option, you can also make them into jams or use them in desserts, adding a little extra nutrition to a sweet treat.
+While not the healthiest option, you can also make them into jams or use them in desserts.

 Cherries Nutritional Info (per 100-gram serving)